retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 What is Eventstream?
 --------------------

-:doc:`Eventstream</getting_started/eventstream_concept>` is the core class in the retentioneering library.
+Eventstream is the core class in the retentioneering library.
 This data structure is designed around three following purposes:

+..
+    TODO: set a link to eventstream concept as soon as it is ready.
+Vladimir Kukushkin

 - **Data container**.
 Eventstream class implements a convenient approach to storing clickstream data.